kimela1/llama-trainer/README.md

 *

 ## Why front end?
-There is never a dull day while learning front-end development.
-For example, a to do list may be one of the most overdone app, but the app could be built so many different ways using different web technologies.
+There is never a dull day while learning front end development.
 The possibilites are seemingly endless and there is always more to learn.
-Even while working on this website I was able to experiment and learn new things.
+For example, a to do list may be one of the most overdone apps, but it can be built so many different ways with various web technologies.
+Even while working on this site, I was able to experiment and learn new things.
 It's always exciting to try something new!
-Once I complete a project, I enjoy looking over my project and being able to see the effort I've put into it.
+Once a project is completed, it's always a satisfying moment to see the effort I've put into it.

 ## Behind the scenes
 * A fun, responsive, single-page web app